hyperledger/identus-keycloak-plugins/README.md

 ## `identus-keycloak-oid4vci`

-Extends Keycloak for integration with Identus cloud agent in [OID4VCI](https://openid.net/specs/openid-4-verifiable-credential-issuance-1_0.html) flow.
+Extends Keycloak for integration with Hyperledger Identus Cloud Agent in [OID4VCI](https://openid.net/specs/openid-4-verifiable-credential-issuance-1_0.html) flow.
 The Keycloak instance to use this is the Issuer Authorization Server where the plugin takes care of the OpenID extension in the issuance flow.
 The plugin supports the Authorization Endpoint and Token Endpoint according to the specification.